shaneholloman/uvi/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on two main improvements:
+The current focus is on three main improvements:

 1. Implementing the ability to prefill the cookiecutter prompts with the user's git username and email.
 This feature has been successfully implemented using proper implementation workflow.

 2. Modernizing the linting system by migrating from Pylint to Ruff with Pylint-equivalent rules.
 This improves code quality, speeds up linting, and simplifies the development workflow.

+3. Planning migration from Tox to Nox for testing.
+This will provide better UV integration, increased flexibility through Python-native configuration, and a more modern architecture for the testing system.

 ## Recent Changes